-SUNY Downstate Medical CenterAs a medical university, SUNY Downstate Medical Center offers high impact health-education programs in its five colleges and schools – Medicine, Nursing, Health Related Professions, Public Health, and Graduate Studies – and offers BS, MS, MPH, DrPH, DPT, PhD, and MD degrees to over 1,800 students.
-The campus also includes its own teaching hospital and a large research and biotechnology complex.
-Downstate, which traces its history back to 1860, is located in Brooklyn, New York, in the heart of the nation’s largest, most ethnically diverse urban community.
+SUNY Downstate Medical CenterAs a medical university, SUNY Downstate Medical Center offers high-impact health education programs in its five colleges and schools – Medicine, Nursing, Health-Related Professions, Public Health, and Graduate Studies – and offers BS, MS, MPH, DrPH, DPT, Ph.D., and MD degrees to over 1,800 students.
+The campus also includes its teaching hospital—University Hospital of Brooklyn—and a large research and biotechnology complex.
+Downstate, which traces its history back to 1860, is located in Brooklyn, New York, in the heart of the nation’s largest, most ethnically-diverse urban community.
 The campus is known for excellence in clinical care and training, for the rich diversity of its students and faculty, and the vitality of its research programs.
-In 1998, one of Downstate’s faculty members, Dr. Robert F. Furchgott, received the Nobel Prize in Medicine in 1998.
+Downstate’s faculty member Dr. Robert F. Furchgott received the Nobel Prize in Medicine in 1998.
 Castle Connolly Medical recently ranked SUNY Downstate as the fourth top U.S. Medical School for Training; more than 900 leading doctors nationwide earned medical degrees from SUNY Downstate Medical Center.
 (3/1/2019)

 roll over each bar for detail data

 The SAM Full-time Bachelor's Degree model tracks a group of students who started a bachelor's degree program at SUNY Downstate Medical Center in the Fall of 2013.
 The students' progress toward a degree is reported within 4, 5, and 6 years.
 The same group of students is included in the results for every year.